miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 This article's purpose is to explain to beginners how to do vector graphics.
 I've cover here all I needed to know to truly understand what I was doing.
-So, I'll go into detail about things that are basic to some people, but that are nontheless necessary.
+So, I'll go into detail about things that are basic to some people, but that are nonetheless necessary.
 Things like the OpenGL rendering pipeline and miter joints.

 And, though the article is written around Godot, I hope it will provide a good foundation so that you can do this in whichever engine you want, and so that you can expand on what's written here.